-These types of removable braces are made of hard plastic and have no wire components to it.
-A common brand name is Invisalign.
-The plastic is designed in such a way that each individual tooth has a certain amount of pressure on it that causes it to move.
+These are almost invisible clear removable braces or aligners that are made of soft colourless plastic and have no wire components.
+The commonest version is Invisalign which we use extensively at Elite Orthodontics.
+Clear plastic aligners are designed in a way such that each individual tooth has a certain amount of pressure applied to it which causes it to move gently and slightly.
 The patient is given a series of these aligners designed to be worn in stepwise sequence.
-Each aligner moves the teeth by a small amount.
+Each aligner moves the teeth by a small amount in the desired directions.

-The aligners are created using special digital software that determines the entire tooth movement.
+The aligners are created from scans and by using special digital software that determines the entire tooth movement sequence.
 Then the full movement is broken down into smaller stages.
-A sequence of aligners is created to match these smaller movements.
+A sequence of aligners is created to match these smaller stages.

 These types of braces only remain “active” as long as the aligner or removable brace is worn.
 The action stops when they are taken out to either eat or clean the teeth.
-For this reason, it is important they are worn all the time for as long as possible and only taken out to eat or clean.
+For this reason, it is important they are worn all the time for as long as possible and only taken out briefly to eat or to clean the teeth.

 Fixed braces have two main components: the brackets that are glued to your teeth and the main archwire that connects them.

 The archwire is a thin wire that threads through each bracket and connects a tooth to the wire.
 The archwire is a bi-product of NASA research and has perfect shape memory.
-For this reason, the wire then “pulls” the teeth into the correct alignment and proper position.
-These archwires also come in different types, sizes and colours.
-Again, the type of wire chosen is dependent upon the mechanics and aesthetics required.
+For this reason, the wire then pulls or pushes the teeth into the correct alignment and proper position.

-The brackets need to be positioned in a precise and intricate manner by the orthodontist, as this can affect the dynamics of each movement of the teeth.
-When braces are first placed, the teeth are all irregular and crooked, and the wire hence follows the ins and outs and ups and downs of the tooth positions.
-However, as the teeth begin to correctly align you will notice the wire smooth out and become horizontal.
-This is an action of the wire memory.
+The brackets need to be positioned in a precise and intricate manner by the orthodontist as this can affect the dynamics of each tooth movement.
+When braces are first placed, the teeth are all irregular and crooked, and the archwire thus follows the ins and outs and ups and downs of the tooth positions.